My name is Unne and I’m a mix engineer. Mixing records is what I do every day. It’s my job and it’s my passion.

 The Wow Effect

 What constitutes a great mix?
 So much of it depends on what the song calls for, but some of the things I usually want to achieve is for the listener to feel enveloped and drawn in, for there to be an esthetic symmetry to the stereo image and a warm and even frequency response so that the song has a feeling of fullness.
 As an example, pay attention to how I changed the sound of the distorted electric guitar in the chorus of the song below:

 With more music than ever being made today, you want your song to stand out and for the listener to go Wow!
 If you’re looking for that big fat wide sound so that your song can compete with all the latest radio hits, getting it professionally mixed is a requirement.
 Notice the dramatic difference mixing made to the following song:

 Fix it in the mix?

 Not everything, but a lot can be fixed in the mix.
 There are two main aspects that affect the sound quality of a song: The way it was recorded and the way it was mixed.
 Below are two examples with very different circumstances.
-There were a lot of issues with the recording of Different Walls.
+There were a lot of issues with the recording of the next song.
 The drums were recorded with very few and not so great microphones in a less than optimal room, some of the vocals were distorted, and there were timing problems between different instruments.

 I always master everything I mix and that service is included free of charge.
 Of course, you also get the unmastered 24bit mix in case you want to have it mastered elsewhere.
 Additionally, alternate versions such as an instrumental, a Capella, or TV mix are also included free of charge so long as they are made after the main mix is done.